-Failure-free activities improve quality of life because they give satisfaction and enjoyment.
+Failure-free activities improve an aging adult's quality of life by giving satisfaction and enjoyment.

 Plus, these activities are flexible.
-They can be played by your older adult alone, together with you, or with family as a group activity.
+Your older adult can play them alone, with you, or as a group activity with family.

 Games can also help family members, especially children, have a successful visit where everyone has a good time.